DEROFDN/Engram/README.md

-## Pre-release Alpha Testing
-### This software is still under heavy development.

-Engram is an open source smart wallet with native support for Golang.
-The goals were to provide a user-friendly interface with access to all DERO features and services, and to showcase creative ways to deploy modern UIs on Golang.
-With Engram, you are in total control of your digital presence with state-of-the-art privacy technology, only available within the DERO network.
-Join the movement to advance our <b>#PrivacyTogether</b> initiative.
+## Beta Release

+### The Engram smart wallet allows easy and secure management of DERO assets.

-## Included Features
+### Included Features
-* Core Wallet Support
-* Easy UI/UX
-* Private Messaging
-* Asset Tracking
-* Username Support
+* Privately send and receive money globally
+* On-chain encrypted private messaging
+* Dynamically interact with smart contracts
+* Native asset tracking
+* Register and transfer user-friendly addresses (usernames)
-* Gnomon Support
+* Gnomon integration for blockchain indexing
-* Integrated Daemon
+* Encrypted Notepad

+### Upcoming Features
+* Web socket support for dApp/web3 connections
+* Sign files using your wallet to guarantee authenticity
-* Integrated Miner
+* Multi-language support

-## Releases
+### Releases
 Engram is portable.
 We plan to deploy releases on the following platforms:
 * Windows
 * Linux
 * Mac OS
-* Raspberry Pi
+* iOS
 * Android
-* iOS

 See [releases](https://github.com/DEROFDN/Engram/releases) for the latest builds.

-## Build
+### Build

-<b>Required Dependencies</b>
+<b>Required Processes</b>

-* go get github.com/deroproject/derohe
-* go get fyne.io/fyne/v2
-* go get github.com/civilware/derodpkg
-* go get github.com/civilware/Gnomon
-* go get github.com/blang/semver
+* git clone github.com/DEROFDN/Engram.git
+* cd Engram
-* go get github.com/sirupsen/logrus
+* go build .

+Build for production:

+* fyne package -name Engram -os windows -icon path\to\icon.png

 Please see: https://developer.fyne.io/

 You are required to have all the dependencies for Fyne too.
 Specifically (if you are on windows), <b>TDM-GCC-64</b>.

-## Contributing
+### Contributing

 Issues and pull requests are welcome, but will need to be reviewed by DERO Foundation developers.

-## Donations
+### Donations

 All donations will be used for continued development and to further the scope and reach of foundation activities.